 There is a difference between React and JWT.
 The following simple implementation will enable you to authenticate a React web application using JWT:

-As more and more React components have been developed and the React community has taken longer to address the security vulnerabilities.
+As more and more React components have been developed the React community has taken longer to address the security vulnerabilities.
 It will fall to every technology decision-maker to handle the security aspects of their projects.

 TechnoBrains provides React security services with the highest level of accountability and reliability.
 During every stage of development, our developers secure your data by encrypting it, securing HTTP headers, performing data validation, authenticating you, etc. We follow the following process when it comes to web application security at TechnoBrains: